 - The Oasis Date Farm in Thermal, one of the country’s major date suppliers, is on its way.
 Since 2000, the 175-acre date farm has been certified organic.
 Stop by for date sampling and a delicious date shake prepared with their unique Medjool date.

-- Following your date’s drinks, go over to the Guinness Book of World Records for the biggest collection devoted to a single fruit—bananas.
+- After your date’s drinks, go over to the Guinness Book of World Records for the biggest collection devoted to a single fruit—bananas.
 That is correct.
 The International Banana Museum has passed muster.
 When you see the 20,000 banana-related items: the banana lights, the monkey bowl, the photo-op banana statue, and the scratches and smell stickers on your way out, you’ll believe it.
-If you haven’t filled up on dates, linger for a banana split.
-Nevertheless, you don’t have to like bananas to enjoy this.
+If you haven’t had enough dates, stay for a banana split.
+However, you don’t have to like bananas to enjoy this.

 - The Salton Sea is the state’s biggest lake.
-It is also the third largest saline lake in the nation.
+It is also the country’s third biggest saline lake.

 - The Salton Sea has no outlet.

 - Its surface elevation is 227 feet below sea level.

 - The Salton Sea has an average depth of 29.9 feet and a maximum depth of roughly 50 feet.

 - The Sea’s watershed is 8,000 square miles.